 About Dr. Amador

-Dr. Xavier Amador, Founder of the LEAP INSTITUTE and co-Founder of the LEAP FOUNDATION, is an internationally renowned clinical psychologist and leader in his field.
-His books, authoritative clinical research, worldwide speaking tours and extensive work in schizophrenia, bipolar and other disorders have been translated into 30 languages.
-Dr. Amador is the author of the International Best Seller, “I am Not Sick, I Don’t Need Help!”
-He is also a family caregiver of two close relatives with schizophrenia and another with bipolar disorder.
+Dr. Xavier Amador is an internationally renowned clinical psychologist and leader in his field.
+His books, published clinical research, worldwide speaking tours and extensive work in schizophrenia, bipolar and other disorders have been translated into 30 languages.
+He is also the CEO of the Henry Amador Center on Anosognosia and a family caregiver of two close relatives with serious mental illness.

 From 1989 to 2002, Dr. Amador was on the medical school faculty at Columbia University College of Physicians and Surgeons.
 In 2002 Dr. Amador resigned a tenured faculty position at Columbia University and as Director of Psychology at the New York State Psychiatric Institute to honor his commitment to families that asked him to help educate mental health practitioners, family caregivers, and others about anosognosia and science-based practices proven to help persons with serious mental illness.